notpixxl/docker-transmission/README.md

 Role Variables
 --------------

+Ansible variables are listed below with their default values.

 ```yaml
 __transmission_default_user: transmission #Best supersed it on vault file
 __transmission_default_pass: transmission #Best supersed it on vault file